Stage IV CMB forecasts for warm inflation: Results

-A somewhat similar behavior happens when we consider CMB-S4 for all models. $\omega_c$ and $100\theta_s$ constraints are improved by the same order as SO, as well as $\log_{10}Q_\star$, which is slightly better for CMB-S4.
-The main changes are in the baryon fraction $\omega_c$, whose uncertainties are more than half of those for SO.
+A notable change happens when we consider CMB-S4 for all models. $\omega_c, \omega_b$ and $100\theta_s$ constraints are greatly improved when compared to SO, while $\log_{10}Q_\star$, has a milder improvement in comparison, as seen in Table \ref{tab:3}.
 Now, for CMB-S4+\textit{LiteBIRD}, we note that the uncertainties are improved progressively for the cubic, linear, inverse and $\Upsilon\propto H$ models, respectively.
-In particular, constraints for $\log_{10}Q_\star$ in the $\Upsilon\propto H$ model are expected to be $10.1$ times better than the current CMB estimate.
+In particular, looking at Figure \ref{fig:6}, constraints for $\log_{10}Q_\star$ in the $\Upsilon\propto H$ model are expected to be $9$ times better than the current CMB estimate, while the SO+\textit{LiteBIRD} analysis gives the best improvement over the current analysis for this parameter, providing a factor of 10.8 for the $\sigma_{\textrm{current}}/\sigma_{\textrm{s4}}$ ratio.
+Comparing both joint analyses, one can notice that the CMB-S4+\textit{LiteBIRD} combination tends to do better overall than the combination of \textit{LiteBIRD} with SO.
+This is mainly due to the best restrictions on the other cosmological parameters apart from $\log_{10}Q_\star$; on the other hand, it is noticeable how the combination of both ground-based experiments with \textit{LiteBIRD} expectations should provide equally good constraints in the $\log_{10}Q_\star$ parameter, which is the central one in our implementation of the warm inflationary models.

-Another way of indicating the experiment's precision is the measurement of the Figure of Merit (FoM) for each model, which provides the inverse of the area of the ellipse that encloses the 95\% confidence limit.
+Another way of indicating the experiment's precision is the computation of the Figure of Merit (FoM) for each model, which provides the inverse of the area of the ellipse that encloses the 95\% confidence limit.
 Therefore, a higher FoM value indicates greater accuracy of the experiment for that set of parameters.
 We can define the FoM for $N$ parameters as \cite{Alonso:2016suf}

 where $F_{ij}^{-1}$ is the covariance matrix.
 As discussed, the most constrained results arise from the CMB-S4+\textit{LiteBIRD} combination.
-The CMB-S4 and the Simons Observatory give us very close constraints, depending on the dissipation coefficient considered.
-Table~\ref{tab:3} shows the FoM measurements for the different experiments and models.
-One can notice that for the Simons observatory, the better accuracy is obtained when considering the cubic dissipation coefficient, with FoM$/10^{5}=15.759$ while CMB-S4 gives FoM$/10^{5}=24.312$ for the inverse model as the highest value.
-When we look at the the CMB-S4+\textit{LiteBIRD} combination, we notice the cubic coefficient as the one that provides the best constraints.
-For this case, we have FoM$/10^{5}=30.223$.
+CMB-S4 and the Simons Observatory give us very close constraints, depending on the dissipation coefficient considered.
+Table~\ref{tab:3} also shows the FoM measurements for the different experiments and models.
+One can notice that for the Simons Observatory, the better accuracy is obtained when considering the cubic dissipation coefficient, with FoM$/10^{5}=15.759$ while CMB-S4 gives FoM$/10^{5}=24.312$ for the inverse model as the highest value.
+When we look at the CMB-S4+\textit{LiteBIRD} combination, we notice the cubic coefficient as the one that provides the best constraints.
+For this case, we have FoM$/10^{5}=29.084$, while the SO+\textit{LiteBIRD} analysis gives FoM$/10^{5}=20.836$.